pandathetech/pandathetech/README.md

-# 👋 Hello, I'm Bryan
+# Bryan Yu

-I’m an IT professional with a strong foundation in systems administration, networking, and automation—now transitioning into cybersecurity.
-I'm passionate about defending systems and continuously learning how to identify, mitigate, and respond to evolving digital threats.

 ---

+## 👋 About Me

+I’m a Cybersecurity student at Polytechnique Montréal, with a strong foundation in IT systems administration, networking, and automation.
+My hands-on experience as an IT Help Desk Intern has allowed me to refine my technical skills, while also gaining practical insights into troubleshooting, user support, and system management.
+Now, I'm focusing on building my expertise in cybersecurity, aiming to defend against evolving digital threats and improve security practices across systems and networks.

+---

 ## 🎯 Objective

-To kickstart my cybersecurity career as a Cybersecurity Analyst by leveraging my hands-on experience in IT infrastructure, scripting, and system administration.
-I'm eager to contribute to a security-focused team, respond to incidents, and build a solid foundation in defensive operations.
+I’m looking to gain hands-on experience in cybersecurity by applying my knowledge of IT systems, networking, and automation to tackle real-world security challenges.
+Eager to contribute to a dynamic team, I aim to respond to incidents, enhance defenses, and continuously develop my expertise in cybersecurity operations to help protect against evolving digital threats.

 ---

-## 🛠️ Skills
+## 🛠️ Technical Skills

 ### ☁️ Cloud Computing
 - **AWS**, **Microsoft Azure**